jackyho522/katacoda-scenarios/new-scenario-template/step5.md

 ![wp_Password_bcrypt](./assets/wp_Password_bcrypt.png)

 After installation and clicking Activate, the plugin will not encrypt the password immediately.
 The password stored in the database will still use MD5 encryption (assuming no password plugins/php code is installed or running).
-These password need to be reset again to apply new encryption method.
+The password is only re-hashed with bcrypt after they log in.

 ![wp_Password_bcrypt_Activate](./assets/wp_Password_bcrypt_Activate.png)